FIWARE/tutorials.Context-Providers/README.md

 -   A **redirect** Context Source Registration also specifies that the registered context data is held in a location external to the Context Broker, but potentially multiple distinct redirect registrations can apply at the same time.

+> [!NOTE]
+>
+> - **Inclusive** registrations are the default operation mode for NGSI-LD systems.
-> [!NOTE] > **Exclusive** registrations remain as the default operation mode for simpler NGSI-v2-based systems.
-However,
+> - **Exclusive** registrations remain as the default operation mode for simpler NGSI-v2 systems.
+>
-> since NGSI-v2 uses JSON - not JSON-LD - it is unable to freely function within a federated data space without the
+> This is because NGSI-v2 uses JSON - not JSON-LD.
+JSON-based systems NGSI-v2 are unable to freely function within a federated data space
-> concept of `@context`.
-An NGSI-v2 context broker always forms the leaf node in a broker hierarchy.
+> without the concept of `@context`.
+Therefore an NGSI-v2 context broker always forms the leaf node in a broker hierarchy.
 A comparision
 > between NGSI-v2 and NGSI-LD registrations can be found
 > [here](https://github.com/FIWARE/tutorials.LD-Subscriptions-Registrations/).
 >